Vote Roseau – Cenex Hometown Throwdown Champions for $100,000

 Navy man during WWII

 David Johnson, U.S. Navy 1944-1946.
-He served on the LSM 339 in China
+He served on the LSM 339 in China.
+He sent $11/month from his navy salary to help the company financially, thus becoming the 2nd partner.

 Allan as a new partner with Hetteen Hoist and Derrick